Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Large Sample Properties and Lemmas

-Without loss of generality, instead of A.1, assume basis functions are orthogonalized, i.e.~$E[b_B(Z_i)b_B(Z_i)'] = I_{k_B}$.
-Stacking the linearizations from the previous section yields { } { } Define { } and { } with { } Note that invertibility of $\Omega(z)$ is guaranteed by Assumption 3.3 as this excludes the case of perfectly correlated conditional mean errors between upper and lower bound.
+Without loss of generality, instead of A.1, assume basis functions are orthogonalized, i.e.~$E[b_B(Z_i)b_B(Z_i)'] = I_{k_B}$ for $B \in \{L,U,S_0\}$.
+Define now for $B \in \{L,U\}$ { } Stacking the linearization for both bounds then yields { } where { } Define { } and { } with { } Note that invertibility of $\Omega(z)$ is guaranteed by Assumption 3.3 as this excludes the case of perfectly correlated conditional mean errors between upper and lower bound.